rkurchin/200320_fun_tips_tricks/README.md

 * https://doi2bib.org/ is also a super useful tool for one-off citations

 # Text editing shortcuts, etc.
 As much as you can keep your hands on the keyboard, the more efficient and comfortable you are!
+There are definitely lots more of these I just haven't internalized as yet, but these are some I use frequently in addition to the very commonly known ones for cut/copy/paste, select all, etc.
 * moving around: <kbd>Ctrl</kbd> + <kbd>A</kbd> (beginning of line), <kbd>Ctrl</kbd> + <kbd>E</kbd> (end of line), <kbd>Alt</kbd> + <kbd>← →</kbd> to skip around by "words"
 * multiline indent: <kbd>⌘</kbd> + <kbd>[</kbd> or <kbd>]</kbd> (thanks Venkat!)
 * in iTerm: <kbd>⌘</kbd> + click to follow links to files, URL's, etc.